 Jennifer A. Rulon

-Jennifer practices labor and employment law in the Cincinnati and West Chester offices of Frost Brown Todd.
+Jennifer practices labor and employment law in the West Chester office of Frost Brown Todd.
 Jennifer concentrates her practice in employment litigation in federal and state courts, as well as before governmental agencies such as the EEOC and OFCCP.
 In addition to litigating claims, Jennifer also frequently advises clients on issues related to affirmative action plans, including preparing plans, planning for and defending OFCCP audits, and conducting compensation analyses.